kessler/node-bcat/README.md

 node-bcat features auto scrolling (with enable/disable), ansi to html coloring and behavior and color customization.

-This module uses [RC](https://github.com/dominictarr/rc) to manage its configuration, so in addition to command line arguments you may save your favorite configuration in .bcatrc
+This module uses [RC](https://github.com/dominictarr/rc) to manage its configuration, so in addition to command line arguments you may save your favorite configuration in .bcatrc.
+Also, you should take a look at [scat](https://github.com/hughsk/scat) which pipes javascript into your browser

 ## usage
 ```
  --port                   set a port for this bcat execution